 There are creative souls out there, and this fellow had a hard time deciding which metaphor he wanted to use, so he started out selling himself as a car, and then, as a dog.
 The double entendre of his commands was not lost on me.

-"Great Bloodline, well behaved, very affectionate and kind, does not bark, responds nicely to commands, such as come, laydown, fetch and let's get down tonight.
+"One owner, low miles, soft lips, good tires, nice engine, fresh paint, stored in a COLD garage- turbo charged, dependable, loyal, and consistent."Great Bloodline, well behaved, very affectionate and kind, does not bark, responds nicely to commands, such as come, laydown, fetch and let's get down tonight.
 Occasionally chews on furniture-prefers earlobes.
 Is very devoted.
-Shares readily with anyone in need.
+Shares readily with anyone in need."If you regularly hit, kick, bite, yell or have hidden issues, he will not be a good fit in your home, he has already experienced this from his prior owner.
+Who has since moved far, far away."

 A retired police officer had a well-organized essay, but taken out of context, one of his tips could make a girl nervous.

-Get his Drivers licence#, full name, plate#, text this to someone, then "Google him" before you meet in a public place of your choosing."
+"DATING TIPGet his Drivers licence#, full name, plate#, text this to someone, then "Google him" before you meet in a public place of your choosing."

 On second thought, in this day and age, maybe he makes a very good point.
 Obtaining this information might be a little awkward; that conversational segue would be challenging, at best.